 Sardi says she often agrees with pro-foreskin activists’ opinions — but not always their tactics.
 “They tend to use discourse and not understand the loaded messages behind their discourse, or they fully understand it and they don’t care,” Sardi said.
 “If your goal is to educate prospective parents about the actual very real information that is out there, calling them 'mutilators' is not going to help your cause.”

 For expectant parents, making an informed decision about their newborn baby and that baby's foreskin can be a challenge.
 On one hand, you're facing an elective surgery in which your tiny baby is injected with lidocaine and strapped down so that his foreskin can be stretched up, put in a clamp and then cut off.
 On the other hand, you have supposedly reduced risks of potentially deadly infections such as HIV — as well as a penis that is, by American (especially white Christian American) standards, deemed aesthetically pleasing and “normal.”

-Emily Lesserman and Courtney Ewell Marshall are two friends who grappled individually with whether to circumcise their own children.
+Emily Leserman and Courtney Ewell Marshall are two friends who grappled individually with whether to circumcise their own children.
 After much discussion and research, each came to a different decision.

-“We thought it was important to have a likeness to his father,” says Lesserman, who ultimately opted to have her child circumcised.
-Lesserman was aware of the potential health benefits, but mostly, she says, for people of her generation — including her husband — it was just “what was done.”
+“We thought it was important to have a likeness to his father,” says Leserman, who ultimately opted to have her child circumcised.
+Leserman was aware of the potential health benefits, but mostly, she says, for people of her generation — including her husband — it was just “what was done.”